Uflex shares zoom over 19 pc; hit 52-wk high as Q4 net profit rises over two-fold | Business

 Shares of packaging materials company Uflex Ltd on Wednesday zoomed over 19 per cent after the firm reported more than two-fold jump in consolidated net profit for the fourth quarter ended March 2021.

-Following the encouraging earnings which were announced post market hours on Tuesday, the stock rallied 19.39 per cent to Rs 570.05 -- its 52-week high -- on the BSE.
+Following the encouraging earnings which were announced post market hours on Tuesday, the stock rallied 19.26 per cent to close at Rs 569.40 on the BSE.
+During the day, it zoomed 19.99 per cent to Rs 572.90 -- its 52-week high.

+On the NSE, it jumped 19.12 per cent to close at Rs 568.75.
+On traded volume front, 5.82 lakh shares were traded at the BSE and over 85.28 lakh units at the NSE during the day.

 Uflex Ltd on Tuesday reported more than two-fold jump in consolidated net profit at Rs 264.95 crore for the fourth quarter ended March 2021.